codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/saml.md

     max-width="50%"
     %}

-{:start="2"}
+{:start="3"}
 1. (Optional) [Set a default SSO provider for account]({{site.baseurl}}/docs/administration/single-sign-on/team-sync/#set-a-default-sso-provider-for-account)
   You can select an IdP as the default SSO provider for a Codefresh account.
 This means that all the new users added to that account will automatically use the selected IdP for signin.
 1. (Optional) [Select SSO method for individual users]({{site.baseurl}}/docs/administration/single-sign-on/team-sync/#select-sso-method-for-individual-users)
   You can also select if needed, a different SSO provider for every user or for specific users.

+> **NOTE**:
-> Codefresh has an internal cache for SSO configuration, and it can take up to five minutes for your changes to take effect.
+  Codefresh has an internal cache for SSO configuration, and it can take up to five minutes for your changes to take effect.

 ## Related articles
 [Federated Single Sign-On (SSO) overview]({{site.baseurl}}/docs/administration/single-sign-on/)